 Annandale-on-Hudson, N.Y. – The eighth annual Bard SummerScape presents Judgment Day (“Der jüngste Tag”), a gripping 1937 drama by Austro-Hungarian Ödön von Horváth, one of the most talented playwrights of his generation.
 A runaway hit of last fall’s theater season in London, Judgment Day implicitly investigates the roots of Nazism among Austria-Hungary’s ordinary working people.
 The new production from acclaimed young Irish director Caitriona McLaughlin, in translation from the German by Academy Award-winner Christopher Hampton, will be presented in ten performances between July 14 and 25.
-Performances will take place in Theater Two of the Frank Gehry-designed Richard B. Fisher Center for the Performing Arts on Bard College’s stunning Hudson River campus.
+Performances will take place in LUMA Theater of the Frank Gehry-designed Richard B. Fisher Center for the Performing Arts on Bard College’s stunning Hudson River campus.

 After Brecht, Ödön von Horváth (1901-38) was probably the greatest playwright of the Weimar Republic, and one of the few who recognized the approach of fascism or grasped the underlying social trends that produced it.
 An Austro-Hungarian who identified as German, he won the prestigious Kleist Prize – the Republic’s most important literary award – for his 1931 play, Tales from the Vienna Woods (“Geschichten aus dem Wiener Wald”).
 Its title an allusion to Johann Strauss II’s waltz, the play was a reaction to the sentimentalized depictions of Vienna that prevailed.
 This year’s Bard Music Festival – from which its umbrella festival, SummerScape, takes its creative inspiration – presents “Berg and His World,” and von Horváth shared many of the great Austrian composer’s